1946 Aleutian Islands earthquake: Tectonic setting

 The Aleutian Islands are a group of 14 large and 55 smaller volcanic islands situated between mainland Alaska and Kamchatka.
 They are situated along the Aleutian Trench as they were formed by the active subduction of the oceanic Pacific plate underneath the continental crust of the North American plate.
 The western portion of the trench becomes more and more oblique until near the Commander Islands where faulting becomes nearly exclusively strike-slip and causes earthquakes such as the 2017 Komandorski Islands earthquake.
 The trench ends where the Kuril-Kamchatka Trench begins in the west.
-In the east, the trench extends for a couple thousand miles before reaching the transition zone near Yakataga responsible for creating earthquakes such as the 1899 Yakutat Bay earthquakes.
-The collision totally ends slightly further east, where the Queen Charlotte Fault becomes the dominant fault of the tectonic regime.
+In the east, the trench extends for a couple of thousand miles before reaching the transition zone near Yakataga responsible for creating earthquakes such as the 1899 Yakutat Bay earthquakes.
+The collision ends slightly further east, where the Queen Charlotte Fault becomes the dominant fault of the tectonic regime.
 This specific area of the Aleutian Islands is thought to have ruptured in the 1585 Aleutian Islands earthquake.